 For a modern glossary of the Language of Flowers, refer to Geraldine Adamich Laufer’s book, Tussie-Mussies: The Victorian Art of Expressing Yourself in The Language of Flowers (New York: Workman Publishing Company, 1993).
 It includes Victorian meanings and researched meanings of flowers from traditions as far-flung as Asia and pre-Columbian South America, as well as Buddhist and Hindu customs.

-Learn how to make a tussie-mussie with Lauger’s step-by-step instructions.
+Learn how to make a tussie-mussie with Laufer’s step-by-step instructions.